 • In February 2023, we established the EMBA Advisory Council to support the office of the Director of the Executive MBA program.
 We had our first meeting on February 20th and have met monthly since then.

 Professor Engagement and New Course Development:

-- The EMBA program established a quarterly meeting of EMBA professors.
-The first one was held on April 15th 2023. - The next EMBA professors meeting will be held in August/September 2023.
+• The EMBA program established a quarterly meeting of EMBA professors.
+The first one was held on April 15, 2023, and the second meeting was held 2023.

 The EMBA program has begun to: